About Steel Building Kits

 Steel building kits are a cost-effective and efficient way to get the extra space you need for your home or business in the form of a durable, easy to assemble building.
 A steel building kit is engineered for your local area, arrives conveniently at your job site on a truck and includes a bundle of I-beams, wall sheeting, secondary framing, roofing panels and instructions providing a step-by-step guide to erect your steel building.
 In fact, as long as you contact us to make sure the codes and loads will be correct for another locale, these kits can be just as easily disassembled and transported to another location to be assembled again.This is a distinct feature of our building kits – they are both flexible and personalized, and can travel with you should you need to change locations.

 There’s a Metal Building Kit for Every Business, Individual, Church and Organization

-General Steel has delivered thousands of metal buildings for designed specifically for virtually every use imaginable.
-While many of our customers continue to use their buildings for more traditional applications such as warehouses, industrial spaces, workshops, garages and barns, others come to us daily wanting all of the benefits a prefab metal building provides but with a more specific use in mind.
-These “outside the box” thinkers are some of our most valuable customers because they have helped us prove that our pre-engineered buildings can be the best choice for many different projects such as schools, museums, fire stations and even the press conference room at The White House.
+General Steel has delivered thousands of metal building kits designed specifically for virtually every use imaginable.
+While many of our customers continue to use their buildings for more traditional applications such as warehouses, industrial spaces, workshops, garages and barns, others come to us daily wanting all of the benefits of a prefab metal building but with a more specific use in mind.
+These “outside the box” thinkers are some of our most valuable customers because they have proven that our pre-engineered buildings can be the best choice for many different projects such as schools, museums, fire stations and even the press conference room at The White House.